Vortitron/MiniDisplay/esphome/FrontPath/README.md

 - Updates every 15 seconds when no person is detected
 - Uses smoothed values (not raw) to avoid chasing spikes
 - Visible in Home Assistant as "Sensor 1/2 Baseline" sensors

+### Light sensing & darkness trigger

+- TEMT6000 module feeds a raw voltage sensor (`Light Level Voltage`) so you can confirm whether the ADC ever leaves 3.3 V or is saturating.
+- A derived template sensor (`Light Level`) converts that value into 0‑100 % which feeds the `Path Is Dark` binary sensor.
+- The **Darkness Threshold** helper now works in percentages (0‑100 %) and still persists across reboots, making it easier to tune dusk/dawn behaviour.
+- Raw readings are logged at debug level (`light_sensor` tag) every two seconds to help diagnose wiring or saturation issues.

+### Automatic gate calibration

+- **Purpose:** keeps all nine motion-gate thresholds per sensor just above the current background energy so you can run maximum sensitivity without babysitting the sliders.
+- **How it runs now:** the scheduler checks every 20 minutes.
+It only proceeds if no live targets are detected, the rolling **Detection Activity Score** exceeds the **Gate Activity Threshold** (defaults: score ≥ 6 events), or it has been at least four hours since the last successful run.
+This means windy/rainy bursts trigger quick recalibration, while quiet nights leave the gates untouched.
+- **Step limiting:** every gate change is clamped by **Gate Max Step** (default 5 pp) so even if calibration runs while someone is on the path, the firmware only nudges the LD2410 thresholds a few percent and converges gradually.
+- **Adjustments:** the **Gate Sensitivity Margin**, **Gate Activity Threshold**, and **Gate Max Step** numbers in Home Assistant expose all the tuning knobs.
+Set a lower activity threshold if you want recalibrations to happen with fewer spurious detections, or lower the step limit for ultra-conservative adjustments.
+- **Visibility:** `sensor.frontpath_detection_activity_score` mirrors the internal score (increments per detection, decays every 30 s) so you can see why a calibration did or didn’t fire.
+Logs announce whether a run was skipped (movement/quiet) or capped by the step limiter.
+- **Scope:** only the *Motion Energy Gate 0–8* numbers are auto-tuned so you still retain manual control of static thresholds if you need them extra conservative outdoors.
+The existing **Recalibrate Gate Thresholds** button still forces an immediate run irrespective of the activity score.

 **Detection logic** (adaptive thresholds above baseline):
 - **Energy > baseline + 30%**: Immediate detection (strong spike = definitely person)